 These actions set in motion a devastating turn of events that resulted in the estranged son taking the decedent to an estate planning attorney to execute a new trust in which he was named as the sole beneficiary.
 The decedent would die soon after.

-When Keystone’s clients learned their grandmother, who had practically raised them, had completely cut them out of the new trust, they knew something was not right and turned to Keystone’s trust attorneys for help.
+When Keystone’s clients learned that their grandmother, who had practically raised them, completely cut them out of her new trust, they knew something was not right and turned to Keystone’s trust and will dispute attorneys for help.

-Because of their old age and/or cognitive disabilities, elderly and dependent adults are prime targets for abuse.
+Because of their old age and/or declining competence, elderly and dependent adults are prime targets for abuse.
 Luckily, laws have been put into place to protect these vulnerable members of society.
 Regardless of the nature of the alleged abuse, when such charges are levied against someone — including against loved ones of the victim — the court takes them seriously.
-But, what happens when persons are wrongfully accused of financial elder abuse?
-The consequences can be dire for the alleged abuser if a lawyer is not retained to defend them.
+But, what happens when one or more people are wrongfully accused of financial elder abuse?
+The consequences can be dire for the alleged abusers if a qualified lawyer is not retained to defend them.

 A Closer Look Into Why the Decedent’s New Trust Was Invalid

-But the son who had been estranged saw an opportunity to secure himself a greater inheritance from the decedent’s trust by falsifying claims of elder abuse against Keystone’s clients and using those claims to petition for a conservatorship over the decedent.
-The son raised enough concern about his mother’s inability to care for herself and protect herself from the alleged abuse of her grandchildren for the court to grant him the temporary conservatorship he requested.
+This son, who had been estranged, saw an opportunity to secure himself a greater inheritance from the decedent’s trust by falsifying claims of elder abuse against Keystone’s clients and using those claims to petition for a conservatorship over the decedent.
+The son raised enough concern about his mother’s inability to care for herself and protect herself from the alleged abuse of her grandchildren for the court to grant him the type of conservatorship he’d requested.

 For reference, conservators are persons who have been granted the legal authority to manage the financial affairs and/or daily life of a person who is unable to handle these things on their own due to advanced age or physical or mental limitations.
-As a fiduciary, it is their duty to act in the best interest of the person they are protecting at all times; sadly, there is no guarantee that they will, as demonstrated by this case.
+As a fiduciary, it is their duty to act in the best interest of the person they are protecting at all times; sadly, there is no guarantee that they won’t engage in fiduciary misconduct, as demonstrated by this case.

 An investigation by adult protective services found the elder abuse accusations levied against Keystone’s clients to be unsupported.
 Testimony from the decedent’s court-appointed attorney in the conservatorship action also confirmed that Keystone’s clients had done nothing wrong.
 What wasn’t in dispute, however, was that the decedent’s mental capacity had been failing — which is why the proposed conservatorship was granted.

 What is unusual about this case is the fact the decedent was permitted to execute a new trust while being under a conservatorship without first obtaining an opinion about her competence.
-To be placed under a conservatorship, the proposed conservatee would have to be found to lack the capacity to make important personal and/or financial decisions on their own or found to be unable to resist fraud and undue influence.
+To be placed under a conservatorship, the proposed subject of the conservatorship would have to be found to lack the capacity to resist fraud and undue influence, or to make important personal and/or financial decisions on their own.
 And since a requirement for anyone executing a will or trust is that they are competent and free of undue influence, it is logical to assume the decedent lacked the requisite contractual capacity — one of the highest forms of capacity — to execute a new trust.

 However, the estate planning attorney who drafted the decedent’s new trust was both inexperienced in estate planning and was not given this information when he prepared the trust.
 Instead, once the new trust was drawn up, he went to the decedent’s hospital room, where she was receiving palliative care, to get her signature on the purported document.
 She died three days later.